 2. Figure out if the products you take (or are thinking about taking) are what you think they are.
 The industry is weakly regulated and enforcement is poor.
 Many products aren't what they say they are (stay tuned for next month's rant to learn about Vitamin C and bioflavonoids for more on that!).
 You may know that you are using fish oil for heart health, but are you getting a pure form at the correct amounts to make up for dietary deficiencies?
 Your probiotic may have helped with some symptoms, but does it contain strains that humans shouldn't take?

-All in all, the mantra of "make a plan" holds true - even more so - at New Year's.For free, consult with one of us.
+All in all, the mantra of "make a plan" holds true - even more so - at New Years.
+Consult with us.
 We will go through your regimen and give you an honest, thorough assessment of your regimen and offer advice to fill in any gaps.
 Don't forget - medicines and supplements can interact, and we are the experts in helping people navigate this complex relationship.

 Suggested Resolution: Resolve to Ignore Fake News and Information